 Cozy — enjoying or affording warmth and ease : snug.

-Let’s be honest, being cozy is an utter delight.
+Let’s be honest; being cozy is an utter delight.
 I’ve spent most of my life cultivating cozy moments.
-It’s not something I was really aware of until I was an adult, but looking back, I can see how this has always been my way of choice.
+It’s not something I was aware of until I was an adult, but looking back, I can see how this has always been my way of choice.

 I’m not alone in my obsession.
-The Danish lifestyle, hygge, became a big trend a couple years ago.
-Also, “cosagach ” — an old Gaelic word for being snug and cozy.
+The Danish lifestyle, hygge, became a big trend a couple of years ago.
+Also, “cosagach” — an old Gaelic word for being snug and cozy.
 Hygge (pronounced hoo-gah) is a mood of coziness and comfortable conviviality with feelings of wellness and contentment.
 There have been loads of articles and books about how to create a world of hygge in your home.
-I’ve actually never read any of them, but I’m pretty sure I do most of them already.
-Journalist Laura Weir just published, Cosy: The British Art of Comfort, which may explain my Anglophile tendencies.
+I’ve never read any of them, but I’m pretty sure I do most of them already.
+Journalist Laura Weir just published Cosy: The British Art of Comfort, which may explain my Anglophile tendencies.

 Recently, the acronym JOMO (joy of missing out) has been circulating on the Internet.
 JOMO is the antithesis of FOMO (fear of missing out).
 It’s about taking control of your needs and being empowered by those choices.
-It’s about being OK with disconnecting and choosing to opt out of something.
+It’s about being OK with disconnecting and choosing to opt-out of something.
 This is another way of being that I intrinsically connect with.
-However, in the past, I’ve felt like it was viewed in a negative way; choosing to miss out, to stay in and not engage wasn’t something I felt proud of.
-Yet, now people are seeing the real power in doing what is best for you.
-It’s not all or nothing either.
+However, in the past, I’ve felt like it was viewed negatively; choosing to miss out, to stay in, and not engage wasn’t something I felt proud of.
+Yet, now people see the real power in doing what is best for you.
+It’s not all or nothing, either.
 You can live a life where you find a balance of saying ‘yes’ and saying ‘no.’

 I pushed myself in 2018 to say YES a lot more.
 I went to events in the city.
 I traveled away from my family more.
 I spoke at conferences and on podcasts.
-These are things I tend to shy away from naturally, but I know that pushing myself to try new experiences and go past my comfort zone can be good for me.
+These are things I tend to shy away from, but I know that pushing myself past my comfort zone can be good for me.
 I just can’t do that all year long.
 After I wrapped up a lot of my big, busy projects last October, I decided it was time for me to go into full-blown hermit mode.
-The beauty was that I did it without shame or guilt but actual pride that I was listening to what my body and mind needed.
+The beauty was that I did it without shame or guilt but real pride.
+I was listening to what my body and mind needed.

 Here are some of my favorite things to bring on the cozy: